NathanDigital/TechClub/images/projectPhotos/README.md

 Please add a shrunken image (or a few) to use on the project list page, these should be 100x100 pixels.

-Please use the nameing convention as follows
+Please use the nameing convention as follows, with no spaces in your file name.

 ```markdown
 <project name>_<image number>_by_<your name>.jpg  (for the big images)